Frequently Asked Questions

 How do I arrange for Private Duty Nursing services?

 Consult with your healthcare provider to obtain a recommendation or referral for PDN.
+You may also contact Lotus Mind and Body and we can assist you.

 Is Private Duty Nursing covered by insurance?